 The NHS healthcare system is one of the best in the world, but the high levels of demand and staff shortages are putting patients' lives at risk.
 There is an increasing shortage of GPs, doctors and nurses due to a growing and ageing population needing more medical care.
 Added to this is a disincentive to recruitment as fewer professionals want to work under these stressful conditions.
-Modern medicine has proved to have been very effective in tackling many of the health conditions we face today, however, there are areas, ‘effectiveness gaps’ (EGs), where available treatments in modern clinical practice are not fully effective, e.g., with depression, eczema, allergies, chronic pain for example, being frequently cited.
+Modern medicine has proven to be very effective in tackling many of the health conditions we face today, however, there are areas, ‘effectiveness gaps’ (EGs), where available treatments in modern clinical practice are not fully effective, e.g., with depression, eczema, allergies, chronic pain for example, being frequently cited.
 Our campaign is for aromatherapy to become statutorily regulated and included within the NHS’s provision free of charge, where it can bridge the gap and support and improve the care available, thus reducing public spending on pharmaceutical interventions and related health costs.

 Aromatherapists are specifically trained to deal with various muscular and psychosomatic conditions while GPs and nurses are not.
 Aromatherapists could therefore free up medical staff valuable time by taking on some of this workload.